KRVTZ-NET IDS alerts for 2026-02-26

 Technical Analysis

-The KRVTZ-NET IDS alerts dated 2026-02-26 highlight network reconnaissance activity targeting Fortinet FortiGate VPN devices.
-The alerts specifically identify repeated GET requests to the /remote/logincheck endpoint, which is associated with CVE-2023-27997, a known vulnerability in FortiGate VPNs that could allow unauthorized access or exploitation if successfully leveraged.
-The indicators include IPv6 addresses (2001:470:1:c84::19 and 2001:470:1:fb5:4709:6cd5:858c:48d) and an IPv4 address (185.177.72.60) exhibiting suspicious user-agent strings mimicking legitimate browsers but with anomalous versioning, suggesting automated scanning or probing tools.
-The activity is categorized as reconnaissance in the kill chain, indicating attackers are gathering information to identify vulnerable targets.
+The KRVTZ-NET IDS alerts dated February 26, 2026, highlight network reconnaissance activity targeting Fortinet FortiGate VPN devices.
+Specifically, the alerts identify repeated GET requests to the /remote/logincheck endpoint, which is linked to CVE-2023-27997, a known vulnerability in FortiGate VPNs that could allow attackers to bypass authentication or perform unauthorized actions if exploited.
+The indicators include IPv6 addresses (2001:470:1:c84::19 and 2001:470:1:fb5:4709:6cd5:858c:48d) and an IPv4 address (185.177.72.60) exhibiting suspicious user-agent strings that mimic legitimate browsers but contain anomalous versioning, suggesting automated scanning or probing tools.
+This activity is categorized as reconnaissance in the cyber kill chain, indicating attackers are gathering information to identify vulnerable targets.
 No patches are currently linked in this report, and no known exploits in the wild have been confirmed, suggesting this is early-stage probing rather than active exploitation.
-The low severity rating reflects the preliminary nature of the threat, but the presence of these scans indicates persistent interest in FortiGate VPN vulnerabilities by threat actors.
+The low severity rating reflects the preliminary nature of the threat; however, the presence of these scans indicates persistent interest in FortiGate VPN vulnerabilities by threat actors.
+FortiGate VPNs are widely deployed globally for secure remote access, making this reconnaissance significant for organizations relying on these devices.
 The CIRCL OSINT feed provides this data as part of ongoing monitoring of network activity and threat intelligence gathering.

 Potential Impact